ocampo-s/mdNoteRecorder-app/README.md

-This repository showcases my TypeScript skills.

-On  a later stage, I plan to deploy its webapp to the Internet
+This repository contains a React project I created with Vite.
+The project's webapp has tagging, filtering, and MarkDown support for note taking.
+On a later stage, I plan to add a backend and deploy its webapp to the Internet.